jhudsl/Documentation_and_Usability/06-how-to_examples.Rmd

 _Related to this, your examples' code should model best practices_

 Pretend you are the model user of your tool -- how should your users interact with your tool?
-This does sometimes mean more effort, but assume your example is the peak of clean use.
 This means keeping in mind the important basics:

 - Emphasize reproducibility
 - Code comments
 - Stick to a style
 - Be consistent with your conventions
 - Pick good object names

-### Common pitfalls are explained in context

 ### Try to only stick to your own package and its dependencies